-Bulimia is characterised by repeated episodes of binge eating followed by compensatory behaviours.
+Bulimia Nervosa is characterised by repeated episodes of binge eating followed by compensatory behaviours.
 In addition, people with bulimia place an excessive emphasis on body shape or weight in their self-evaluation.
-This can lead to the person’s sense of self-esteem and self worth being wholly defined by the way they look.
+This can lead to the person’s sense of self-esteem and self worth being defined by the way they look.

 What is binge eating?